pixray/pixray/README.md

 pixray it itself a python library and command line utility, but is also friendly to running on line in Google Colab notebooks.

-The system is currently lacking documentation.
-Instead plese checkout [THE DEMO NOTEBOOKS](https://github.com/dribnet/clipit/tree/master/demos) - especially the super simple "Start Here" colab or join in the [discussion on discord](https://discord.gg/x2g9TWrNKe).
+There is currently [some documentation on options](https://dazhizhong.gitbook.io/pixray-docs/docs).
+Also checkout [THE DEMO NOTEBOOKS](https://github.com/dribnet/clipit/tree/master/demos) - especially the super simple "Start Here" colab or join in the [discussion on discord](https://discord.gg/x2g9TWrNKe).

 ## Usage